What Is Rosacea?

 For skin with Rosacea, AHA peels can have widely different results, as it is dependent on the skin’s thickness, dryness or dehydration levels and the level of sensitivity in the skin.
 AHA peels, if performed appropriately, can help to thicken the epidermis, strengthen the skin, reduce redness, remove pustules and pimples and help smooth and refine skin texture.
 Peels can be undertaken fortnightly or monthly to keep your skin looking fresh.
 A skin analysis will be performed to determine your treatment plan for maximum results.

 Using the Candela Gentlemax Pro device, we are able to instantly pulse away unwanted vascular lesions within seconds.
-Using Nd:YAG 1064nm wavelength technology, we are able to specifically target haemoglobin (blood supply) for both broken capillaries and diffused general redness.
+Using Nd:YAG 1064 nm wavelength technology, we are able to specifically target haemoglobin (blood supply) for both broken capillaries and diffused general redness.
 The laser light is absorbed as heat, which gently seals off the vessels resulting in their removal and a clearer complexion.
 Vascular treatment may successfully treat redness, certain forms of rosacea and dilated or broken capillaries.
 A skin analysis will be performed to determine your ideal treatment plan for maximum results.

 OMNILUX LED Red Light Treatment

 Omnilux is a non-invasive, non-thermal light therapy, which uses 1800 narrow banded LED lights to flood the skin with specific wavelengths of light.
 Light Receptors within your skin absorb the light which activates mitochondria (ATP energy cell), and stimulates cell signalling within the body.
-Depending on the light or wavelength used, different skin conditions and concerns are able to be targeted.
-For those with Rosacea skin, the use of the Red LED light (633nm) is recommended as is extremely anti-inflammatory, increases blood flow and aids in detoxification and collagen production.
+Depending on the light of wavelength used, different skin conditions and concerns are able to be targeted.
+For those with Rosacea skin, the use of the Red LED light (633 nm) is recommended as it is extremely anti-inflammatory, increases blood flow and aids in detoxification and collagen production.
 It is an extremely effective treatment for rosacea as this wavelength penetrates 2mm – 3mm into the dermis, however does not cause any trauma or heat to the skin and has no downtime post treatment.
 For best results a course of 9 treatments, every 48 hours, 3 times a week is required.

-While chemical sunscreens are very irritating on a sensitive or rosacea skin, Physical sunscreens (those containing zinc oxide and titanium dioxide) are not.
+While chemical sunscreens are very irritating on sensitive or rosacea skin, physical sunscreens (those containing zinc oxide and titanium dioxide) are not.
 This is because chemical sunscreens are typically absorbed by the skin, causing blockages, irritation and aggravating the symptoms of rosacea.
 Physical Sunscreen, however, sits on and binds to the surface of the skin, creating an instant blanket like protection.
 Because of this, Physical Sunscreen is essential for those with a heat-activated skin like rosacea and diffused redness, as it deflects the heat given off from the sun.
 The heat and energy from sun exposure is why UV is a major trigger for those suffering with rosacea, so it is recommended an SPF be worn daily to prevent and reduce symptoms.